Aggouri/acheron/Readme.md

 ## Configuration Store
 The route configuration is stored in Apache Cassandra.

-An admin API is planned in the immediate future.
-Currently, you have to execute all CQL statements yourself.
+An admin API is in the works.
+Currently, you have to execute some CQL statements yourself.

 ## OAuth2
 The OAuth2 plugin uses Hydra, a lightweight, scalable and cloud native OAuth2 authorisation server (from ORY).